 It’s getting harder to ignore the fact that blockchain is on the rise, particularly as more banks and financial institutions are adopting the technology faster than anticipated.

 Putting it simply, there’s a wealth of opportunity to be had in the blockchain industry, and it’s only getting started.
+More and more companies are making their way onto the scene as well, presenting a wealth of opportunity to be had for investors keen on the space.
 As such, here is a look at publicly-listed blockchain technology stocks for your consideration.
-All numbers below are current as of November 20, 2017 at market close.
+All numbers below are current as of January 25, 2018.

 1. 360 Blockchain (CSE:CODE)

 Market cap: $27.58 million; current share price: $0.18

 The first on our blockchain technology stocks list is 360 Blockchain, formerly 360 Capital Financial, that changed its name to 360 Blockchain and began trading under the symbol CODE on October 10.
 Since going public, the company has announced a joint venture with NOS Blockchain, a subsidiary of Nerds on Site, that its acquisition SV Cryptlab entered into contracts to mine ethereum and Zcash, and the establishment of 360 Blockchain USA, a subsidiary to focus on developing and investing in blockchain technologies in the US.

 In mid-January, 360 Blockchain announced it had completed its 60 percent acquisition of the issued and outstanding shares of SV CryptoLab, with the option of purchasing the remaining 40 percent for $75,000.

 360 Blockchain looks to provide financial services to both private and public companies, including finance advisory, merchant banking, IPO consulting and business advisory services.

 Market cap: $24.47 million; current share price: $0.12